 When finished with stain or varnish, cabinet plywood grade sheets should give the impression of being made of individual boards rather than plywood.

-Plywood sheets always have some curvature, but you don’t wish it to be too severe.
+Plywood sheets always have some curvature, but you don’t want it to be too severe.
+Plywood sheets with excellent flatness provide a stable foundation for the cabinet’s structure and ensure proper alignment during construction.
 Concerns with the core can be seen as excessive bending or warping.

 These won’t come out as you’re putting together your project, but they’ll keep exerting pressure, which might shorten the product’s lifespan.